Rudra1x/Credit-Default-Prediction/README.md

 This system is intended for educational and demonstration purposes.
 It should not be used as a standalone decision-maker in real-world lending without additional validation and oversight.

 ## Author
-Built by a Data Scientist / MLOps practitioner focusing on responsible and explainable AI systems.
+Built by a Rudraksh Sharma focusing on responsible and explainable AI systems.